clg-admin/JAM-LTS/docs/_build/html/_sources/4_land_use_forestry_agriculture/2_escenarios.rst.txt

 The actions modeled in the LTS scenario are:

+**Deforestation**
-  • Reduce deforestation by 30% from 2020 levels, curbing the loss of forested areas.
+  •	Reduction of deforestation by 30% from 2020 levels

-  • Achieve No-net-loss of forest cover by maintaining a balance between deforestation and reforestation.
+  •	Control deforestation rates to maintain “No-net-loss” forest cover

+**Forest cover**
-  • Increase forest cover by 5% from 2020 levels, contributing to carbon sequestration and biodiversity protection.
+  •	Increase of 5% forest cover from 2020 levels

-  • Achieve an additional 3% increase in forest land cover by 2050, reinforcing long-term sustainability.
+  •	Increase of 3% of forest land cover by 2050

-  • Restore 4,000 hectares of mangroves by 2050, enhancing coastal protection and ecological diversity.
+  •	Increase 4,000 hectares of mangrove cover by 2050

 For the Agricultural and Livestock sector the LTS scenario promotes sustainable land management